magento/pwa-studio/pwa-devdocs/src/tutorials/cloud-deploy/index.md

 [Magento Commerce Cloud][] is a managed, automated hosting platform for the Magento Commerce software.
 You can use this platform to host your storefront code by installing packages developed specifically to connect your storefront with Magento on the same server.

-This tutorial provides the general steps for adding your storefront project code onto your Magento Commerce Cloud project and setting it as the front end application.
+This tutorial provides the general steps for adding your storefront onto your Magento Commerce Cloud project and setting it as the front end application.
-By the end of this tutorial, you will have a Cloud project setup that includes your storefront project code bundles.
+By the end of this tutorial, you will have a Cloud project setup that includes your storefront project's code bundles.
 You can use this setup to update and deploy your storefront project in Magento Commerce Cloud.

 ## Prerequisites